AlessioQuercia/windows-server/README.md

 <a name="script"></a>
 ## Server Script
-I wrote a simple batch script to automate the three commands listed above (wake up, access, hibernate the Server).
+The script **server.bat** automates the three commands listed above (wake up, access, hibernate the Server).
 Note that you still need to follow the guide steps in order to setup your client, server, and modem.

 In order to use the script as it is, you need to setup three environment variables: SERVER_USERNAME, SERVER_IP_ADDRESS, SERVER_MAC_ADDRESS.
 You can manually set them or use the three specific _server_ options: /set_usr, /set_ip, /set_mac.
 If you don't want to use environment variables, you can directly insert your server information inside the script.